Skip to main content

 External Domain Exclusions

 The Include & Exclude URLs settings also allow you to set exclusions for external domains at the audit level.
-On the External Domain Exclusions tab you can specify domains that should be excluded in the External Page analysis or from Page Resources.
+On the External Domain Exclusions tab, you can specify domains that should be excluded in the External Page analysis or from Page Resources.

 If you want to exclude both links and page resources from a certain domain, you will need to include it in both lists.